mathematicalthinking/encompass/UPGRADE_NOTES.md

 There are several README.md files scattered through the /test folder.

+## Other upgrades

+- **Routes** Many of the routes are in the classic style, so should be upgraded to JS classes, although they all seem to work fine in Ember 4.5.
+-

 # Gotchas

 - For the built-in component <Input>, the id argument should be id= rather than @id=.
 If you do "@id", the component will not respond to clicks.